Articles on: Privacy & Data Security

 How do I handle an Access Request?

-Article 15 of GDPR, “the right of access” is a powerful and often less discussed aspect of the GDPR that is designed to empower data subjects (you and I) with TOTAL visibility of the information that organisations and public bodies hold about us.
+Article 15 of GDPR, “the right of access” is a powerful and often less discussed aspect of the GDPR that is designed to empower data subjects (you and I) with total visibility of the information that organisations and public bodies hold about us.

-In short, what this means from a practical perspective is that any one (or all) of your clients has the right at any time to request EVERY scrap of data that you hold about them within 30 days of their request.
+In short, what this means from a practical perspective is that any one (or all) of your clients has the right at any time to request every scrap of data that you hold about them within 30 days of their request.

 We don't have any general feel for the volume of Access Requests that organisations might receive but suffice to say that dealing with them could be very onerous if you don't have the right tools in place.